EngincanV/Markdig.Extensions.LineHighlight/README.md

    \```
 ```

+> You can specify more than one line to highlight and also specify line intervals to highlight.
+For example, `csharp {3-5, 7}` with such use, the 3rd, 4th, 5th and 7th lines will be highlighted.

 To render this markdown as HTML, you can use `Markdown.ToHtml` method.
 This method basically gets two parameters: the first one is the markdown content and the second one is a pipeline, which can be considered custom steps that we want to apply while rendering the content as HTML.

 You need to add [HighlightedCodeBlockExtension](https://github.com/EngincanV/Markdig.Extensions.LineHighlight/blob/main/src/Markdig.Extensions.LineHighlight/Markdown/Extensions/HighlightedCodeBlockExtension.cs#L8) to this pipeline to the benefit of code-highlighting.
 For this purpose, you can use the `UseHighlightedCodeBlocks` method while building the pipeline and passing it through the `Markdown.ToHtml` method as below: